David Thomas (musician)

-David Lynn Thomas (born 1953) is an American singer, songwriter and musician based in Great Britain.
+David Lynn Thomas (June 14, 1953 – April 23, 2025) was an American singer, songwriter, musician and poet based in the United Kingdom.
+He was one of the founding members of the American rock group Pere Ubu from 1975 to 1982, then 1987 through to his death in 2025.
+Earlier, he co-founded the proto-punk band Rocket from the Tombs, which lasted from 1974 to 1975.
+He also released several solo albums and collaborative projects.
+Most notable were the groups David Thomas and the Pedestrians as well as David Thomas and Two Pale Boys.

-He was one of the founding members of the short-lived proto-punkers Rocket from the Tombs (1974–1975), in which he played under the moniker "Crocus Behemoth," and of post-punk group Pere Ubu (1975–present, intermittently).
-He has also released several solo albums.
-Though primarily a singer, he sometimes plays melodeon, trombone, musette, guitar or other instruments.
+Though primarily a singer, he was an instrumentalist who also occasionally played melodeon, trombone, musette, guitar or other instruments.

-Thomas has described his artistic focus as being the "gestalt of culture, geography and sound".
-Common themes crop up throughout much of his work, such as the US Interstate Highway system, images of roadside or "junk" tourist culture, Brian Wilson, AM radio, birds, and many others.

-Thomas has a distinctive, high pitched voice; Emerson Dameron described Thomas's singing as "James Stewart trapped in an oboe", and Greil Marcus writes, "Mr Thomas's voice is that of a man muttering in a crowd.
+Thomas had a distinctive, high-pitched voice; Emerson Dameron described Thomas' singing as "James Stewart trapped in an oboe".
+Greil Marcus wrote, "Mr Thomas's voice is that of a man muttering in a crowd.
 You think he's talking to himself until you realize he's talking to you."

-Biography
+Early life

+Thomas was born in Miami, Florida, on June 14, 1953, the oldest of three children.
+His father's parents were Welsh and French.
+He taught American literature.
+His mother was an illustrator at the Natural History Museum.
+He grew up in Cleveland Heights, an eastern suburb of Cleveland, Ohio.

+Career

+Pere Ubu

-Thomas was an early member of Rocket from the Tombs, which disbanded after about a year.
-Along with Rocket from the Tombs guitarist Peter Laughner, he then formed Pere Ubu, which was originally active from 1975 to 1982.
+Thomas was a copy editor and writer / columnist for a weekly tabloid called The Scene, before he co-founded the band Rocket from the Tombs.
+He played in the band under the name "Crocus Behemoth"; it disbanded after about a year.
+Along with Rocket from the Tombs soundman Tim Wright and guitarist Peter Laughner, he formed Pere Ubu, which was originally active from 1975 to 1982.

-Afterwards, Thomas worked with a variety of musicians including guitarists Richard Thompson and Philip Moxham, and Henry Cow alumni bassonist/oboist Lindsay Cooper and drummer Chris Cutler.
+Afterwards, Thomas worked with a variety of musicians including guitarists Richard Thompson and Philip Moxham, and Henry Cow bassoonist/oboist Lindsay Cooper, drummer Chris Cutler and bassist John Greaves.
 Initially, his solo recordings eschewed Pere Ubu's "rock" focus.
-Lindsay Cooper's bassoon was often prominent, and, when Richard Thompson's guitar was not featured, the guitar would be absent (such as the entirety of 1985's More Places Forever).
+Cooper's bassoon was often prominent, and, when Thompson's guitar was not featured, the guitar would be absent (such as the entirety of 1985's More Places Forever).
 Thomas's lyrics became increasingly whimsical, and birds became a common theme: